Vasar007/RoboticsSystem/CODESTYLE.md

 ## Constants
 - Do not use C-Style "defines" for constants.
-- Use constexpr instead.
+- Use `constexpr` instead.
 It is compile-time determined just like #define is.
-- Functions can be marked as "constexpr" as well.
+- Functions can be marked as `constexpr` as well.

 ## Functions
 - Function names should be descriptive of what they do and should be a verb ("doing word")
-- Functions which return "bool" should be a question e.g.
+- Functions which return `bool` should be a question e.g.

 ```C++
 bool isXGreaterThan5(int x)